netboxlabs/console-docs/docs/netbox-enterprise/nbe-backups.md

 ### External Datastores

 !!! warning
     If you are providing your own database(s) for use by NetBox Enterprise, it is expected that you have your own processes for high availability, backup, and restore.

 ### Accessing Your Cluster

+!!! note inline end
+    _NOTE: The default namespace for installs is `netbox-enterprise`, but if you have overridden it for your installation, replace the argument after `-n` with the proper namespace for your instance in the commands below._

 Before you can back anything up, you must first make sure you can access the cluster.

-_NOTE: The default namespace for installs is `netbox-enterprise`, but if you have overridden it for your installation, replace the argument after `-n` with the proper namespace for your instance in the commands below._

 #### KOTS Install